Frequently Asked Questions about Open G Scale

-Find answers to common questions about Open G and how our agent-based platform works.
+Find answers to common questions about Open G Scale, our AI agents for programmatic advertising, publisher monetization, media buying, and e-commerce automation.

 Yes.
 OpenG is free for media operators who monetize through OpenG's infrastructure.
 There are no upfront platform fees.
 Pricing applies to large media networks or enterprise-level implementations requiring governance, advanced reporting, or custom integrations.